nielskrijger/node-url-permissions/README.md

 An URL Permission consists of three components:

-1. **Path**: identifies which resource the permission applies to.
-Can be an absolute pathname (starting with `/`) or an entire url with domain name and url scheme.
+1. **Path**.
+The path identifies which resource the permission applies to.
+Paths can be absolute pathnames (starting with `/`) or an entire url with domain name and url scheme.

     Paths may include wildcards `_` (single character) and `*` (any or zero characters).

-    For example, to read the new article comment accessible at `https://api.example.com/articles/article-1/comments/comment-1` you might use one of the following URL permissions:
+    For example, to read a user comment accessible at `https://api.example.com/articles/article-1/comments/comment-1` you might use one of the following URL permissions:

     ```
     /articles/*:read